RavinakS/basic-crud-knex/README.md

  - next topics like JWT

 #### Dependencies
- - nodemon - to restart the server automatically everytime I change anything in the code.
+ - nodemon - to restart the server automatically everytime I change anything in the code, so that after changing something in the code we don't have to close and re-start/run the server

 #### What is:-